aslafy-z/gitlab-fleeting-plugin-scaleway/docs/reference/README.md

 # References

-In this folder, you should find technical references material of the Hetzner Cloud fleeting plugin.
+In this folder, you should find technical references material of the Scaleway fleeting plugin.

 - [Configuration](configuration.md)